thefisk/terraform-logic-challenges/modules/02_list_filtering/README.md

 ### Scenario

-We are presented with a list of G20 members as well as G7 members.
+We are presented with a list of G20 members and a list of G7 members.
 We need to produce a third list consisting of the "G13"; G20 members which are not members of the G7.

 ### Goal